nbprithv/introtour-ui/README.md

 </script>
 ```

-Events usage
+Events
 ------------
-There are two events you can listen for.
+There are two events you can subscribe to.

 - introTourClosed : is triggered when any card is closed, including the last card
 - introTourLastCard : is triggered when the last card is displayed